 b) The Programme is open to eligible Start-up Entities that have solutions that support Singapore’s Energy Transition goals, including but not limited to the following focus areas:

 (i) Low Carbon Fuels & Power

 Such eligible Start-up Entities must fulfil the following criteria:

 (i) Registered in Singapore OR have significant business operations in Singapore

 (iii) Less than SGD$20 Million in annual sales turnover

 (iv) Group employment size below 50 employees (including founders and co-founders)

 (v) Minimum of 30% local ordinary shareholding [This requirement (iv) applies only for purposes of the post-programme grant application.
 Discretion may be exercised on a case-by-case basis to accept proposals for the grant application submitted by Start-up Entities that do not meet this requirement.]

 Please note the above focus areas and criteria shall be determined and can be amended from time to time by the Organiser and Partner in its absolute discretion.

-d) The Programme is open to employees, agents, affiliates, officers or directors of any advertiser, promotion agency or fulfilment agency of the Organiser, the Partner or of anyone else professionally connected with the Programme provided they declare this information in the application form to the Organiser upon registration.
+d) The Programme is open to employees, agents, affiliates, officers or directors of any advertiser, promotion agency or fulfilment agency of the Organiser, the Delivery Partner, Partner or of anyone else professionally connected with the Programme provided they declare this information in the application form to the Organiser upon registration.

 f) Participants are not entitled to enter the Programme if they are resident in a country or jurisdiction where the Programme may breach any law or regulation.
 Where this applies, the Organiser’s invitation to enter the Programme in Singapore is withdrawn.